JannieI/canvas-workstation-V3/src/app/roadmap.md

     - test with newBee - can they do graph on D with minimal guidance?
     - go through Liz doc on Driv (GDG) on design principles and review all forms
     - consider hard max limits: cannot read more than 10000 rows from Excel, etc ?
-    - make it easier to see where to input data: maybe gray background ...
-Is this really necesary?
-Make baie certain as this is baie work ...
-    - look at Windi.com, Wahoo ? to see how to make it easy
-    - look at gartner quadrant for dv.
-Explore, visualize, transform, compute, compose
-    - create a video / bitmap
-    - consume all files in a folder !!
-Can also poll folder to update when they change !!!
-    - infer xsd from XML files.
-Tranform XML to SQL db table And show mapping.
-Publish to make it accessable by other consumers like spotfire.
-Which reads it as a db table, or to other bi consumers.
-Can combine XML to other data
-    - can read Ems, Jms ... ??
-    - expose Canvas to existing users as private preview and log keystrokes => knows what they are using, and how long something takes!!

     Bookmarks:
     ---------